Culinary Arts 12

 Physics 12

-When we study physics we want to find out how the world around us works.
+When we study physics, we want to find out how the world around us works.
 This includes the smallest electrons and the largest stars.
-In Physics 12 you will be studying a number of topics from Physics 11 with more detail and you will also be working on many new topics with magnetism and electricity.
+In Physics 12, students will be studying several topics from Physics 11 in more detail, and you will also be working on many new topics with magnetism, including electromagnetic induction.

 Required Prerequisites: Physics 11 and Pre-Calculus 11